 The Cathedral of Compostela Today

 As pilgrims enter the outskirts of Compostela, they can see the Baroque spires of the Obradoiro or west façade; this façade has come to symbolise Compostela, the Camino, and modern Spain (it figures on the Spanish minting of Euros).
 There are four plazas surrounding the cathedral itself.
-Pilgrims traveling by the Camino Frances will first enter the Praza da Inmaculado.
+Pilgrims travelling by the Camino Frances will first enter the Praza da Inmaculado.
 Here, facing the north or Azibecheria façade, they are received into the cathedral through the Porta do Paraiso.

-As a pilgrimage foundation, the Cathedral of Compostela allows pilgrims to walk around the interior along extended aisles, paying homage in chapels and before a variety of images while Mass is being conducted in the central nave.
+As a pilgrimage foundation, the Cathedral of Santiago de Compostela allows pilgrims to walk around the interior along extended aisles, paying homage in chapels and before a variety of images while Mass is being conducted in the central nave.
 A Pilgrim’s Mass is said every day, during which the immense botafumeiro or incense burner swings its smoky way across the transepts.
 Dominating the attention of pilgrims is the high altar, located above the crypt where the relics of the saint are located.
 The altar is a Baroque wonder, glittering with gold; above it hovers a statue of Saint James, which can be embraced by pilgrims through a special opening in the back of the altar.
 Chapels radiating out behind the altar contain art that represents centuries of pious donations and that forms a veritable museum of paintings and sculpture.